MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 1. Choose the checkbox next to **Browsing history**.
 1. Choose the **Clear now** button.

-If [Microsoft Bing][BingMain] is your default search provider and your Microsoft account is active, you may delete your searches on the [Microsoft Privacy dashboard][MicrosoftAccountPrivacy].
+If [Microsoft Bing](https://bing.com) is your default search provider and your Microsoft account is active, you may delete your searches on the [Microsoft Privacy dashboard](https://account.microsoft.com/privacy/).
 To clear your browsing history and delete websites from displaying as suggestions in the address bar, complete the following actions.

 1. Navigate to `edge://history`.
 1. Choose **Clear browsing data**.